Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

-In Western civilization, vitamin A deficiency contributes to age-related macular degeneration, which is the most common cause of vision loss in the elderly population (Beatty et al. 20001).
+In Western civilization, vitamin A deficiency contributes to age-related macular degeneration, the most common cause of vision loss in the elderly population (Beatty et al. 20001).

-However, few people are aware that a severe distinction exists between plant and animal vitamin A sources.
+However, few people know that a severe distinction exists between plant and animal vitamin A sources.

 While the pre-formed vitamin A is known as retinol and is limited to animal foods, plants contain only provitamin-A.

-The Best Foods High in Vitamin A Contain Retinol
+Best Vitamin A Foods Are High in Retinol

 For this reason, sources of active vitamin A1 belong to the following food groups:

-However, since nutrition facts do not distinguish between pro-vitamin A and true retinol, they are usually challenging to keep track of.
+However, since nutrition facts do not distinguish between pro-vitamin A and true retinol, they are usually challenging to track.